-An awesome video always starts with an engaging script.
-For the past 20 years, I’ve written scripts for television news, corporate companies and non-profit organizations.
-It’s taken me years to perfect script writing and each time I sit down to write, I’m always trying to perfect what I just perfected.
+An effective video always starts with an engaging script.
+For the past 20 years, I’ve written scripts for television news, corporate companies, non-profit organizations, and now Screencast-O-Matic.
+It’s taken me years to master scriptwriting.

 - Who are my viewers?